 July is Lost Pet Prevention month– a month dedicated to raising awareness of how to keep pets safe from being lost through supplying pet owners with tips and resources about how to not lose your pets.
 PetHub, the founder of Lost Pet Prevention month, has asked us here at A Girl and Her Husky to write a blog post about pet loss prevention.
 As soon as I heard about this opportunity I knew what I had to write about- escape artist dogs.
 An escape artist dog is exactly what it sounds like, a dog that can pretty much escape out of any enclosure, kennel, fence, or even house that you try to use to contain your beloved pet.
-Unfortunately for me, both Siberian Huskies and Border Collies are notorious for this.
+Unfortunately, Siberian Huskies are notorious for this.

 Many other breeds can also fit this description- from Dachshunds to Boxers and other Northern Breed dogs, such as Alaskan Malamutes, are known for their ability to escape.